Claude Code vs Codex CLI vs Gemini CLI (2026 Comparison)

 Claude Code, OpenAI Codex CLI, and Google Gemini CLI each bring valuable capabilities to deployment workflows:

-• Claude Code excels at thoughtful, comprehensive changes
+• Claude Code excels at thoughtful, comprehensive multi-file changes and production-ready output

-• Codex CLI leads in CI/CD integration and multimodal input
+• Codex CLI leads in CI/CD integration, multimodal input, and speed for standard tasks

-• Gemini CLI offers the best free tier and real-time information access
+• Gemini CLI offers the best free tier, real-time information access, and full open-source transparency

 The best choice depends on your team's existing tools, budget, and specific needs.
 Start with the tool that fits your current stack, and don't hesitate to experiment with others as your needs evolve.